TrevorBrandtIT/post-install-config/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Let's create a few Agents.
-We'll call them Jane and John.
+Let's create a few Agents, we'll call them Jane and John.
+Agents are employees of the company.
 Go to the Admin panel and click on the Agents Tab.
 Click on "Add A New Agent" and fill out the first and last name fields, the email, and the username fields.
 Next, click "Set Password" and then uncheck the box, set the password, and uncheck the box that requires a password change at the agent's next login.
 Then give all of the appropriate permissions and assign to teams as needed.
 </p>
 <br />